isomerpages/ura-lkywcp/pages/special-mentions/2010-sheila-dikshit.md

 permalink: /sheila-dikshit/
 ---

-##### The late Mrs Sheila Dikshit is recognised for her efforts to improve the living environment of Delhi through various implementations, despite limited resources and control.
+##### The late Mrs Sheila Dikshit is recognised for her efforts to improve the living environment of Delhi through various implementations, despite limited resources and control.[^1]

 ###### ![Sheila Dikshit](/images/special-mentions/sheila-dikshit.jpg)**The late Mrs Sheila Dikshit addressing a crowd (standing on the right).**